 Gluten Free Skincare.
-This is something we’ve been pondering since the very first day of Happy Skincare because coeliac disease runs in our family.
+This is something we’ve been pondering since the very first day of Woohoo Skincare because coeliac disease runs in our family.

 Aaron can still remember when his Dad was first diagnosed people responding with “what the heck is silly yak disease?!”